Aardvark-team/Aardvark/README.md

 ```powershell
 & $([scriptblock]::Create((iwr https://raw.githubusercontent.com/Aardvark-team/Aardvark/main/install.ps1)))
 ```
-You can also add `-branch canary` to install the lastest changes (windows installer only).
+You can add `-branch canary` to install the lastest changes (windows installer only).

 This will add a `.adk` folder to your home directory which includes the Aardvark source.
 It will also add `~/.adk/bin` to your PATH, which gives you access to the commands `adk` and `adkc`.